 The Parties will contract with neutrals for services, splitting the fees 50/50.

 The mediator begins by discussing the case with the disputing Parties to assess the scope of issues and understand the Parties’ positions and interests.
-The mediator and Parties will establish a schedule for completion ofmediation within 30 days.
+The mediator and Parties will establish a schedule for completing the mediation process within 30 days.
 Ten days after the 30-day time period begins, the Department will issue a public notice of the proceeding and will schedule a pre-hearing conference for Section 9.3.
 The mediator will assist the Parties in developing a scope of work for the technical expert if one is needed.
 The mediator will also assist the Parties in estimating the Dispute Resolution Process costs and addressing any concerns about those costs.

 Mediation meeting or meetings are held.